boyuanx/ToDoList-Swift/README.md

 A Swift implementation of TechLead's todolist-ios (Obj-C) app: https://github.com/techleadhd/todolist-ios

 The functionalities are exactly the same.
-The UI has been polished up a bit.
+The UI has been modified a bit.

+## Minor differences:
+- Used multiple sections of 1 item instead of 1 section of multiple items.
+- Delete logic is different as a result.
+- Other UI nuances.

 ## From TechLead's README:
 Sample todolist app iOS application with IGListKit, Yoga Layout, Material Design.